metskem/dhmb/README.md

 usernamedelete - <username> - delete a username silence - <monname> - silence a monitor (keep monitoring, but no alerts) unsilence - <monname> - unsilence a monitor (revert the silence)
 ```

+## Configuration

+All configuration is done with environment variables.
+The following envvars are available:
+* **BOT_TOKEN** - the Telegram bot token, should be in the format <number>:<token>
+* **MAX_ROWS_RESPTIME** - The oldest rows in the resptime table are deleted each 10 minutes.
+This envvar defines how many rows remain per monitor.
+Default = 1000
+* **DEBUG** - true/false, whether the bot debug should be on or off.
+Default is false

 ## TODO

-* - refactor the reading of envvars to a separate conf package
 * - make the row cleanup configurable with an envvar
-v - provide background thread that cleans up the resptime table, use maxnumresptimes as an envvar
 * - provide  response time graphs using https://github.com/go-echarts/go-echarts and
        photoConfig := tgbotapi.NewDocumentUpload(chatter.ChatId, f.Name())
      	_, err := Bot.Send(photoConfig)
+v - refactor the reading of envvars to a separate conf package
+v - provide background thread that cleans up the resptime table, use maxnumresptimes as an envvar
 * v - option to (un)silence a monitor
 * v - monitor definition (data model)
 * v - put chat in a (bolt?) db